4ms/ProducerPack/doc/Producer Pack User Manual.md

 ## Filter Section

 ### Cutoff
-Controls the base cutoff frequency.
+Controls the base cutoff frequency for the lowpass filter.
 **Internal scaling:** 20 Hz to 7000 Hz

 ### Resonance
 Emphasizes frequencies around the cutoff point.
-**Range:** 0% to 100%
+Higher values = more resonant.

 ### Filter Decay
 Envelope decay time for the filter envelope.